Orgyia vetusta Boisduval, 1852

 Photograph copyright: Merrill A. Peterson

-Orgyia vetusta is a brown small rounded-winged moth (FW length 14–15 mm; females lack wings) with a gray-brown forewing with a diffuse pale discal spot, warm brown hindwings, and short broad antennae that flies in southwestern Oregon during the summer and fall.
+Orgyia vetusta is a brown, small, rounded-winged moth (FW length 14–15 mm; females lack wings) that flies in southwestern Oregon during the summer and fall.
+It has a gray-brown forewing with a diffuse pale discal spot, warm brown hindwings, and short broad antennae.
 The forewing is short and rounded with a blunt apex and convex outer margin.
 It is usually dark gray-brown except for a large diffuse tan discal spot.
 Some specimens have hoary gray frosting, but the few specimens examined from Oregon lack this feature.
 The dark brown antemedial, postmedial, and subterminal lines are obscure except in hoary specimens.
 A light subanal spot, white to light tan, is located in the posterior subterminal area slightly above the posterior margin.
 The hindwing is rounded, warm brown with a slight orange case, slightly darker toward the margin.
 The head and body are dark gray-brown.
 The male antenna is short and broadly bipectinate.
 The female has vestigial pad-like wings and is heavy-bodied and nondescript.

 Orgyia vetusta is found in forests with oak.